japila-books/apache-spark-internals/docs/shuffle/IndexShuffleBlockResolver.md

 * IndexShuffleBlockResolver is requested to <<getBlockData, get a ManagedBuffer for block data>>, <<removeDataByMap, removeDataByMap>>, and <<writeIndexFileAndCommit, write shuffle index and data files>>

-* xref:shuffle:BypassMergeSortShuffleWriter.adoc#write[BypassMergeSortShuffleWriter], xref:shuffle:UnsafeShuffleWriter.adoc#closeAndWriteOutput[UnsafeShuffleWriter], and xref:SortShuffleWriter.adoc#write[SortShuffleWriter] are requested to write records to a shuffle system
+* shuffle:BypassMergeSortShuffleWriter.md#write[BypassMergeSortShuffleWriter], shuffle:UnsafeShuffleWriter.md#closeAndWriteOutput[UnsafeShuffleWriter], and SortShuffleWriter.md#write[SortShuffleWriter] are requested to write records to a shuffle system
 ====

 == [[logging]] Logging